KaneshiroTakeshi000/Promiscuous-kamihime/README.md

 # Promiscuous Kamihime

-A userscript for Kamihime Project that enhances gameplay and extends functionality.

-Features
-Support multiple platforms including DMM, Johren, Nutaku, Ero-labs, and bana-bana Runs automatically on supported pages
-Improves in-game behavior and user experience
+Userscript for Kamihime Project.
+Extends game behavior and improves usability on supported platforms.

 Supported Sites
-DMM
+DMM Games
-Fanza
 Johren
 Nutaku
 Ero-labs
 bana-bana

 Installation
+Install Tampermonkey
-Install a userscript manager such as Tampermonkey Create a new script
+Create a new script
-Paste the content of PromiscuousKamihime.js
+Paste PromiscuousKamihime.js
 Save and open the game page

 Usage
-The script runs automatically on supported pages
+Runs automatically on supported pages
-No manual setup required
+No configuration required

 Files
-PromiscuousKamihime.js main script file
+PromiscuousKamihime.js main script

-Disclaimer
-This is an unofficial tool
+Notes
-Use at your own risk
+Unofficial tool use at your own risk
-Game updates may break the script
+Game updates may break functionality

 Author
 Kaneshiro Takeshi

+License
+Follow original license terms

+Misc
+I am not a JavaScript developer, so my coding style and naming may feel unusual or even uncomfortable to experienced JavaScript developers.
+Please understand.
+This is only my second JavaScript project.
+The first one was for simple effects on a personal website.
+There may not be a next version.